 Delicious Halloween Party Food Ideas

 Halloween and sweets are pretty much synonymous with one another.
-Here are some simple yet sweet treat and appetizer ideas for your Halloween party.
+Here are some simple yet sweet treats and appetizer ideas for your Halloween party.
 You can also have Halloween treats delivered from Proflowers!

-- Monster pizza bites: Everyone loves pizza!
-Bake some pizza bites in the oven — these serve as great finger food.
-To give it a Halloween touch, place black olive slices on top for eyes.
+Monster pizza bites: Everyone loves pizza!
+Bake some pizza bites in the oven — these serve as excellent finger food.
+To give it a Halloween touch, place black olive slices on top for the eyes.

 What’s a party without some liquid refreshments?
 A drink list should be on your mind when it comes to Halloween party ideas.
 A full bar is always good to have when planning a party.
 Here are some of our favorite Halloween-themed boo-zy cocktails and non-alcoholic drinks: